 The Good News, of course, came 3 days later when Jesus defeated Death and was Resurrected!

 6 “He is not here; he has risen!
 Remember how he told you, while he was still with you in Galilee: 7 ‘The Son of Man must be delivered over to the hands of sinners, be crucified and on the third day be raised again.’ ”

 His love is not dependent on our perfection or actions.
 He loves us regardless of our sins, no matter how terrible!
 However, it does require us to set aside our pride, confess the sin, and ask forgiveness.
 And 100% of the time, He will forgive us!
 As one of my favorite role models of all time, Corrie Ten Boom, would say, “God throws our sins into the deepest sea and puts out a ‘no fishing’ sign!”
 (Tramp for the Lord by Corrie Ten Boom, page 53).

 Acts 3:19 (NIV)

 19 “Repent, then, and turn to God, so that your sins may be wiped out, that times of refreshing may come from the Lord,”

 Don’t trust your emotions; they can deceive you.
 Instead, trust Christ and what He has done for you.
 Invite Him to come into your life today, and then thank Him every morning for His unchanging love for you.
 (BillyGraham.org)

 And yet He gives.
 Food.
 Shelter.
 Clothing.
 Family.
 Friends.
 Life.
 Flowers.
 Animals.
 Plants.
 Beauty.
 Stars.
 Planets.
 His Word, the Bible.
 His son, Jesus.
 He has given so much to His creation.
 Why?
-Because He loves us.
+Because He loves you.

-For additional resources to continue your personal study on God’s great love for YOU, check out God Loves You by Dr. David Jeremiah, 66 Ways God Loves You by Jennifer Rothchild, or Love Beyond Reason by John Ortberg.
+For additional resources to continue your personal study on God’s great love for you, check out God Loves You by Dr. David Jeremiah, 66 Ways God Loves You by Jennifer Rothchild, or Love Beyond Reason by John Ortberg.